 Coaches and Assistant Coaches play a unique and indispensable role in Special Olympics Kansas.
 Coaches provide the sports skills and spirit that define a true athlete and serve as role models and character builders.
 Special Olympics Kansas offers 22 sports.

-Steps to Become a Certified Coach:
+Steps to Become a Coach: